In Outback Queensland, man’s best friend is as much a part of the psyche as the akubra, flannelette shirts, and RM William boots.

 Canine companions are considered members of the family, which is why pets are welcome at most establishments across the outback.

 From sleeping under the stars to enjoying the finer things in life, we’re paws-itive that you’ll be adding chew toys and pet food to your packing list for your next trip out west.

-If you plan on bringing a pooch, organise your trip around these pet-friendly accommodation options:
+If you’re planning on bringing a pet, organise your trip around these pet-friendly accommodation options:

 Home-away-from-home feels never looked so good as Charleville’s Bailey Bar Caravan Park.

 It’s no surprise they’ve had a four year winning streak taking out Trip Advisor’s Customer Excellence Award for their quality outback hospitality.

 On site, you’ll find dedicated pet-friendly cabins that allow the animals to sleep inside for a small room surcharge.

 Pets even get a souvenir ‘dog tag’ for their stay that reads ‘BBCP Luvs Me’ – how #cute.

 While in Charleville, visit the World War II Secret Base – a key attraction not to miss in town, and bonus – you can take your dog inside.